open-telemetry/opentelemetry-js/RELEASING.md

 ## Publish the GitHub Release
 Publish the GitHub release, ensuring that the tag points to the newly landed commit corresponding to release proposal `x.y.z`.

+## Update CHANGELOG

+* After releasing is done, update the [CHANGELOG.md](https://github.com/open-telemetry/opentelemetry-js/blob/master/CHANGELOG.md) and start new Unreleased label.
+* Create a new commit with the exact title: `Post Release: update CHANGELOG.md`.
+* Go through PR review and merge it to GitHub master branch.